An orthorhombic deformation family of Schwarz' H surfaces: Introduction

 \item $S$ is symmetric under the inversion in the origin. \end{itemize} Therefore $S$ is a right-angled minimal octagon, with its inversion center at the origin.
 See Figure \ref{fig:fundpieces} (left) for an example.
 If the vertices are labeled as in this figure, then the fixed boundaries are the segments $V_8V_1$ and $V_4V_5$.

 Because the two horizontal segments are in the middle of the top and bottom faces of the box, rotations about them and reflections in the lateral faces of the box extend $S$ to a TPMS $\tilde \Sigma$.
-More specifically, $\tilde \Sigma$ is invariant under the lattice $\Lambda$ spanned by $(A,0,1)$, $(-A,0,1)$ and $(0,2B,0)$.
-In the 3-torus $\R^3 / \Lambda$, $\tilde \Sigma / \Lambda$ is a compact surface of genus $3$.
+More specifically, $\tilde \Sigma$ is invariant under the lattice $\Lambda$ spanned by $(2A,0,2)$, $(-2A,0,2)$ and $(0,4B,0)$.
+In the 3-torus $\R^3 / \Lambda$, $\Sigma = \tilde \Sigma / \Lambda$ is a compact surface of genus $3$.
 In Figure~\ref{fig:fundpieces} (right) we show part of $\tilde \Sigma$ consisting of eight copies of $S$.

-Such a surface $\tilde \Sigma$ must be embedded: As the genus is 3, the degree of the Gauss map is 2, the only points with vertical normal in the octagon are the vertices $V_2$, $V_3$, $V_6$ and $V_7$.
-Thus the octagon boundary is graphical over an embedded curve in the rectangle $[-A,A]\times [-B,B]$, and so is the unique Plateau solution for that boundary.

-\begin{remark} For crystallographers, the orthorhombic lattice spanned by $(2A,0,0)$, $(0,2B,0)$ and $(0,0,2)$ is more convenient.
+\begin{remark} For crystallographers, the orthorhombic lattice spanned by $(4A,0,0)$, $(0,4B,0)$ and $(0,0,4)$ is probably more convenient.
 This is responsible for the letter ``o'' in our naming.
-The part shown in Figure~\ref{fig:fundpieces} is actually a translational fundamental domain of the orthorhombic lattice. \end{remark}
+The part shown in Figure~\ref{fig:fundpieces} (right) is actually a translational fundamental domain of this orthorhombic lattice.
+The quotient of $\tilde\Sigma$ by this lattice is a double cover of $\Sigma$, hence of genus $5$. \end{remark}

 We use $\cO$ to denote the set of all TPMS obtained in this way.
 Two classical families of surfaces in $\cO$ were already known to Schwarz~\cite{schwarz1890}.

 Surfaces in the first family have an additional reflectional symmetry in the plane $z=0$.
 Then, because of the inversional symmetry in the origin, these surfaces must also contain the $z$-axis, which serves as the axis of an order-2 rotational symmetry.
 This $2$-parameter family contains Schwarz' $P$ surface and belongs to the Meeks' family $\cM$~\cite{meeks1990}.
 It is known as $\oP b$ in the literature to distinguish from another orthorhombic deformation family $\oP a$; see~\cite{fischer1989,fogden1992}.
 In this paper, we simply write $\oP$ in place of $\oP b$.
 An example of $\oP$ with small $B$ is shown in Figure \ref{fig:nodes} (left).